tomaszkacprzak/DeepLSS/README.md

 Code for the DeepLSS  paper (2022), by Tomasz Kacprzak and Janis Fluri

-The code will be published uponn the acceptance of the paper.
+The code will be published upon the acceptance of the paper.